The A to Z of the tourism industry

 Let’s be honest.
 We’ve all been in that scenario where you find yourself stumped with a travel acronym that you can’t quite remember!
 We don’t blame you for feeling frustrated by it all… travel is a complex industry and understanding (and remembering!) all of the jargon, terminology and acronyms can sometimes feel like you are learning an entirely new language.

 Lucky for you, we’re making things a bit easier.
-Drawing from more than 14 years creating travel software, and decades working as travel professionals ourselves, we wanted to share the knowledge and create your very own Tour Operator Software glossary.
+Drawing from our team’s experience through creating travel software, and decades working as travel professionals ourselves we wanted to share the knowledge and create your very own Tour Operator Software glossary.

 Bookmark it for times of need, skim over it to get refreshed, or share it with your industry friends and colleagues.

 The adventure tourism industry has developed for those thrill-seekers looking for a holiday jam-packed full of activities.
 From whitewater rafting to dog sledging to glacier exploration, Adventure Tourism isn’t for the faint-hearted.